sleepdeprivation/LSystems/README.md

 A little library for creating L-Systems, recently converted to typescript and webpack.

 To compile, just `npm install` followed by `npm run build`.
-This should create `lsystems.js` which exports 3 classes:
+This should create `lsystems.js` which exports 3 classes under the package `lsystems`:

 * LSystem
 * LSystemRenderer